HighwayChile/assignment04/README.md

 # REQUIREMENTS
 Create a webpage with enough elements and styles that allow you to show off some JavaScript capabilities
 and include at least the following JavaScript features:

-input (perhaps using an input element),
-output (maybe inside a <p> or in a fancier element),
-variables of a few datatypes (at least number, string, boolean, and a couple objects),
-show off some common errors and how you might avoid them,
+input (perhaps using an input element),  - DONE output (maybe inside a <p> or in a fancier element),  - DONE variables of a few datatypes (at least number, string, boolean, and a couple objects),  - NEED MORE TYPES show off some common errors and how you might avoid them,
 conditionals,
 repetition,
-arrays,
-functions,
-demonstrate scope,
-objects and events
+arrays,  - NEED ARRAY MAKE AN ARRAY FOR USER REVIEWS? (start with empty array, then fill with strings) functions,  - DONE demonstrate scope,  - DONE objects and events  - DONE, BUT COULD USE MORE

 Go find a JavaScript library that has some features that you think might be useful and be ready to discuss